swiftlang/swift/README.md

 features like flow control, data structures, and functions, with high-level constructs like objects, protocols, closures, and generics.
 Swift embraces modules, eliminating the need for headers and the code duplication they entail.

+Announced in 2014, the Swift programming language has quickly become one of the fastest growing languages in history.
+Swift makes it easy to write software that is incredibly fast and safe by design Swift is a powerful and intuitive programming language for iOS, iPadOS, macOS, tvOS, and watchOS.
+Writing Swift code is interactive and fun, the syntax is concise yet expressive, and Swift includes modern features developers love.
+Swift code is safe by design, yet also produces software that runs lightning-fast.

 To learn more about the programming language, visit [swift.org](https://swift.org/documentation/).